 - Enumerate a large no of hosts

-- Enumerate various subnets inside an organisation
+- Enumerate various subnets inside an organization

-- Enumerating the internet !
+- Enumerating the internet!

-- Random scanning for FUN & Knowledge !
+- Random scanning for FUN & Knowledge!

 This tutorial is organized into the following lab sections

-- Scan Google IPs, Banner grabbing from google IP range & output options
+- Scan Google IPs, Banner grabbing from Google IP range & output options

 - Pausing & Resuming the scan